 Firstly, let us note that henceforth all references made with regard to the Site and the Company are in the plural.
-Not because the size of our staff necessitates it, but rather because use of the Royal We suits Our sensibilities.
+Not because the size of our staff necessitates it, but rather because the use of the Royal We doth suit Our sensibilities.

 Evidently, it is necessary to specify that.

 What Data We Collect and Why We Collect It

 The below sections outline the conditions under which specific pieces of data are collected and give a general overview of how and why it is collected.